-With an emerging economy of one-day online courses, one-week science curriculums, 3 hour full-development courses and quick-fixes, the design industry is on the verge of suffering a dramatic dumb down.
-In this fully opinionated post, I’ll break down exactly why I think this phenomena is occurring, what causes it and how it ends up being extremely costly for the internet industry as a whole, specially for those wanting to hire competent designers and create amazing products.
-In the past, and still today, many designers will stand out by mastering multiple crafts and disciplines such as graphic design, web development, animation, video production, marketing along some other skills.
+With an emerging economy of one-day online courses, one-week science curriculums, 3-hour full-development courses, and quick-fixes, the design industry is on the verge of suffering a dramatic dumb down.
+In this fully opinionated post, I’ll break down exactly why I think this phenomenon is occurring, what causes it and how it ends up being extremely costly for the internet industry as a whole, especially for those wanting to hire competent designers and create amazing products.
+In the past, and still today, many designers will stand out by mastering multiple crafts and disciplines such as graphic design, web development, animation, video production, marketing along with some other skills.
 Now, if you can do some doodling, hand sketching, and you dominate a full pack of Crayolas, you can actually call yourself a UX Designer.
 You can use new catchy UX buzzwords and apply for industry jobs.
 But the scary part… These masters of crayons end up being hired and getting entitled to take critical decisions compromising technical feasibility and time-to-market of products.
 Since Steve Jobs gave UX design a front-sit role in product development, many other tech companies tried to follow the trend.
-The difference is, designers at apple are not just doodlers, they design products with high technological sophistication.
+The difference is, designers at Apple are not just doodlers, they design products with high technological sophistication.

-A SaaS company has a product initiative, they pass it to the UX designer, the designer takes his new weapon of choice: paper, pen and crayolas, forget about computer, forget about design software and don’t even think about code… no, designers these days want to earn 120k/year by making couple of sketches per month, and when their stress levels go up, they will probably start outsourcing their designs not to India or China, but to the nearest elementary school’s art class.
+A SaaS company has a product initiative, they pass it to the UX designer, the designer takes his new weapon of choice: paper, pen, and crayolas, forget about the computer, forget about design software and don’t even think about code… no, designers these days want to earn 120k/year by making couple of sketches per month, and when their stress levels go up, they will probably start outsourcing their designs not to India or China, but to the nearest elementary school’s art class.

 What causes the dumb down: